emiledgl/flash-window-attention-v2/README.md

 ## Performance

 Benchmarks comparing this Flash Window Attention V2 implementation against the classic PyTorch window attention for both forward and backward passes have been conducted on a H100 96GB GPU.
 To ensure consistent comparison with an image size of 256, two configurations are evaluated while maintaining a constant product of Patch Size (P) and Window Size (W) at 32 ($P \times W = 32$).

-These configurations are: patch=4 / window=8, and patch=2 / window=16.
-The second configuration inherently involves a four-fold increase in tokens & sequence length per window, making it significantly more compute-intensive.
-The results demonstrate significant improvements in both execution time and memory efficiency.
+These configurations are: patch=4 / window=8 and patch=2 / window=16.
+The second configuration inherently involves a four-fold increase in tokens & sequence length per window while keeping the same total number of windows, making it significantly more compute-intensive.
+The results demonstrate significant improvements in both runtime and memory efficiency.

-### Patch Size = 4 / Window Size = 8
+### patch_size = 4 / window_size = 8
 Even in the most classic and tiniest configuration of the Swin Transformer, FWA-2 outperforms the standart implementation.

 ![Swin Transformer V2 Comparison - Patch 4, Window 8](assets/swin-transformer-v2-comparaison-patch4-window8.png)